Skerry999/Skerry999/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm a Monitoring and Evaluation Officer currently working on Neglected Tropical Diseases with Helen Keller Intl.
+#### I'm a Monitoring and Evaluation Officer currently working on Neglected Tropical Diseases with Helen Keller Intl.
 I focus on survey development, data collection, and analysis.

 #### I work mostly in R and SQL, and I'm looking to strengthen my analytical skills with new R packages.
 I eventually plan to learn more Python to strengthen my understanding of machine learning techniques.

+#### Ask me about all things global health and M&E!
+I love discussing how we can leverage data science to improve measurement and enhance program outcomes.